Our conservation strategy includes legal protection, adaptive management and ongoing work with communities

 We carry out monitoring of migratory shorebirds.
 Some of the species of interest are the snowy plover, least tern and black brant.
 Every summer we launch the campaign La playa es de todos in Ensenada.

-We carry out marine conservation projects in the San Quintin Bay and carry out permanent monitoring of wetlands and the intertidal zone, as well as participate in the International Coastal Cleanup.
-We have been a member of the Waterkeeper Alliance since 2016.
+We carry out marine conservation projects in San Quintin and carry out permanent monitoring of wetlands and the intertidal zone, as well as beach cleanups.
+We have been a member of the Waterkeeper Alliance since 2016 through the San Quintin Bay Waterkeeper program.

 By teaching the 7 Principles of Leave No Trace, we promote the development of outdoor activities in a sustainable and respectful way with nature.